 The Department of Homeland Security’s Cybersecurity and Infrastructure Security Agency (CISA) has deemed residential and commercial real estate as an “essential critical infrastructure workforce.”
 That designation, however, is not recognized universally.
 At the time of this writing, fewer than 30 state governments in the U.S. agree.

-“With each state responsible for its own ‘stay at home’ or ‘shelter in place’ order, the real estate community needs to come together and make sure that every state sees real estate for the essential business that we all know it is,” says Keller Williams VP of Industry Jason Abrams.
+“With each state responsible for its own ‘stay at home’ or ‘shelter in place’ order, the real estate community needs to come together and make sure that every state sees real estate for the essential business that we all know it is,” says Keller Williams Head of Industry Jason Abrams.

 What Makes Real Estate Essential?
 Shelter – A Universal Need